Mohammad Elayan

 • Nam, Y., Hawkins, J., Butler, D., Aldridge, N., Elayan, M. & Yoo, J. (2024) “Modeling Pedestrian and Bicyclist Crash Exposure with Location-Based Service Data.”
 Nebraska Department of Transportation, Technical Report No. SPR-FY23(025).

-• Al-Khateeb, G., Al-Suleiman, T., Khedaywi, T. & Elayan, M. (2016) “Studying Rutting Performance of Superpave Mixtures Using Unconfined Dynamic Creep and Simple Performance Tests.”
+• Al-Khateeb, G., Al-Suleiman, T., Khedaywi, T. and Elayan, M. (2016).
+“Studying Rutting Performance of Superpave Mixtures Using Unconfined Dynamic Creep and Simple Performance Tests.”
 Road Materials and Pavement Design, Vol. 19 (2).

-• Alsheyab, M., Khedaywi, T., & Elayan, M. (2013) ”Laboratory Study on Solidification/ Stabilization of Unwanted Medications Using Asphalt as a Binder.”
+• Alsheyab, M., Khedaywi, T., and Elayan, M. (2013).
+“Laboratory Study on Solidification/Stabilization of Unwanted Medications Using Asphalt as a Binder.”
 Journal of Material Cycles and Waste Management, Vol. 15 (2).